Take-Me1010/pykv-snippets/README.md

 ## Features

-- You can use some useful snippets when coding python Kivy!
+- You can use some useful snippets when coding Python Kivy!
 - Snippets supports some keywords in Kivy (e.g. sx -> size_hint_x: )
 - Most of snippets in python begin with "kv" so that you can discriminate between this snippets and others.
 - The others in python are keyword arguments for Widget, Animation, bind.